jbsauvan/HGCAL-FastShower/README.md

 | ------ | ------ | ------------ |
 | `display_events` | `int` |  Number of events to display |

-## Configuration utilities
+## Predefined configurations and utilities

+### Predefined geometries
+Configuration files with predefined geometries are available:

+* `geometry_hexagon_large_cfg`, for hexagonal cells with the same size as large cells in CMSSW
+* `geometry_hexagon_small_cfg`, for hexagonal cells with the same size as small cells in CMSSW
+* `geometry_triangle_large_cfg`, for triangle cells with the same area as large cells in CMSSW
+* `geometry_triangle_small_cfg`, for triangle cells with the same area as small cells in CMSSW

-### Particle position
+### Particle position utility
-The position of the generated position is given in (eta,phi), which requires some calculation if ones want to generate the particle at a particular position with respect to the cell grid.
+The position of the generated particle is given in (eta,phi), which requires some calculation if ones wants to generate the particle at a particular position with respect to the cell grid.
 Three functions are available to retrieve the (eta,phi) at the center, vertex or edge of a cell.
 They take an initial (eta,phi) as input and returns the (eta,phi) at the center of the closest cell, or at a given vertex or edge of the closest cell.
 They are defined in the file `python/generation_utils.py`.
 Currently they can only be used for the `Triangles` and `Hexagons` geometries, but not for external geometries.

 `shoot_cell_center` will return the (eta,phi) at the center of the closest cell.